GlennGoddard/Salt-Level/README.md

 Debugging screen color codes are not all used; this is just a section that I put in all my scripts so I have the colors available without having to recreate it everytime.

 Once script is working for your situation, just add to a cron job to start at boot-up.

+## MQTT
+BagsNeeded - How many 40lb bags of salt to fill tank
+Debug - True or False
+Email - True or False
+LastReadTime - Time of last MQTT post
+Level (in) - Level of salt in inches from bottom of tank
+Percent (%) - Percentage full of salt